 Weatherstripping is very effective in sealing windows, and there are many choices of seals to fit your windows.
 The seals have varying levels of installation difficulty, but most can be installed yourself.

 Weatherstripping should be checked twice a year and replaced as needed.
-It should run around the perimeter of the window and along the bottom of the pane — near any opening parts.
+It should run around the edges of the window and along the bottom of the pane — near any opening parts.
 If you're experiencing drafts, check to see if your stripping is damaged, folded, or not sitting correctly.

 Caulking can fill in cracks and gaps in the structure around the window, and is affordable and simple to do yourself.
 It is primarily done on the outside of the house, between the window and siding.

-How to repair a window seal
+How do I repair a window seal?

-You can tell if a window seal is broken not only from a draft, but whether there is condensation or fog on the inside of the panes on insulated windows, or if the glass is cracked.
+You can tell if a window seal is broken not only from a cold draft, but whether there is condensation or fog on the inside of the panes on insulated windows, or if the glass is cracked.
 The fog can be taken care of with an anti-fog spray and liquid sealant.
 The vast majority of sealing options can be done yourself, depending on your handiness and experience.

 If you do not feel comfortable repairing the seal yourself, check the warranty on your windows to see if the manufacturer is responsible for repairing issues.
 Installing the following seals, however, are fairly easy and can be done at home:

 - For aluminum sliding windows and glass doors, a fin seal would be best.
-On a strip, the "Mylar fin" is the solid ridge in the middle of the strip which makes a more snug seal when pressed against the window frame.
+On a strip, the "Mylar fin" is the solid ridge in the middle of the strip, which makes a more snug seal when pressed against the window frame.

 - Sweep/pile weatherstripping, which looks fuzzy, is also great for double hung windows, sliding windows and doors.

 - Compression weatherstrips, often called gaskets, are best for casement, hopper, and awning windows.
-They are typically bulb shaped and compressible as the window squeezes tight.
+They are typically bulb-shaped and compressible as the window squeezes tight.